 Here are some ways to identify:

-- Check on PropertyGuru or 99.co to find out the asking prices of the nearby developments.
+- Check on PropertyGuru or 99.co to find out the condominium units that you shortlisted that are available for sale.
+Find out the asking prices of the nearby developments.

 - Then make a comparison with the latest transacted prices at the URA website here: https://www.ura.gov.sg/realEstateIIWeb/transaction/search.action